By Amy Paturel, M.S., M.P.H.

 In fact, in roughly 90 percent of cases, wilderness therapists recommend kids continue with a residential treatment program or boarding school after the program ends.
 “If that’s the case, how effective was their program?” questions Bush.

-While wilderness has staunch supporters and also vocal critics, both camps agree parents of troubled teens need more options.
-In the meantime, the most effective therapies for troubled kids get the child’s buy-in, even soliciting their help to plan the treatment process.
+While wilderness therapy has staunch supporters and vocal critics, both camps agree parents of troubled teens need more options.
+The most effective therapies for troubled kids get the child’s buy-in, even soliciting their help to plan the treatment process.
 For a subset of kids, wilderness therapy fits the bill.
 The key, of course, is selecting a top-notch program, one that includes family involvement.

 Amy Paturel, M.S., M.P.H., is a freelance writer based in southern California.
 Follow her on Twitter @amypaturel.